 Protecting your corporate computers from infected USB devices is crucial, but it’s challenging when you don’t know where to start.
 Let’s begin by discovering the most common types of USB device dangers and then review handy approaches to USB attack prevention.

-What dangers do USB devices store?
+What dangers do USB devices pose?

-- Reprogramming a device’s internal microcontroller — In this case, the device doesn’t act like it’s supposed to (e.g. a charger injects keystrokes upon connection).
+- Reprogramming a device’s internal microcontroller.
+In this case, the device doesn’t act like it’s supposed to (e.g. a charger injects keystrokes upon connection).

-- Reprogramming firmware to perform actions (starting data exfiltration, launching a cryptocurrency miner, infecting a computer with a Trojan, etc.)
+- Reprogramming firmware to perform actions (starting data exfiltration, launching a cryptocurrency miner, infecting a computer with a Trojan, etc.).

 Infected storage drives

-These types of attacks evolve with USB ports.
-Recently, researchers found a vulnerability in the Thunderbolt interface of USB-C ports.
-This type of connection allows low-level direct memory access, which makes it possible for malware to monitor keystrokes, network traffic, and even framebuffer data.
+Data-stealing malware is hard to detect.
+Once it gets inside a system, it masks itself as a harmless process.
+Depending on a hacker’s goal, the malware scans the network and steals browser forms, emails, or specific types of files.These types of USB malware attacks have evolved alongside USB specifications.
+In 2019, researchers found a vulnerability in the Thunderbolt interface of USB-C ports.
+The Thunderbolt connection allows low-level direct memory access, which makes it possible for installed malware to monitor keystrokes, network traffic, and even framebuffer data.

 Infected charging cables

-Such devices exploit a well-known USB power surge vulnerability.
-Power and data lines aren’t protected well enough from voltage peaks.
+A USB device can do more than just infect your system with malware.
+Such devices can also exploit a well-known USB power surge vulnerability.
+In the USB specification, power and data lines are poorly protected from voltage peaks.
 This is probably the only type of USB attack you can’t protect from.